 9 Mistakes to Avoid at the Tamolitch Blue Pool Hike

-1. Don’t Arrive Too Late to the Blue Pool Hike
+1. Arrive Early – The Blue Pool Hike Gets Crowded

 There are 3 big reasons why you don’t want to make the mistake of getting there late, basically any time after noon.